vtjc2002/LearnAI-Bootcamp/lab01.4_customvision03/0_README.md

 using System.IO;
 using System.Linq;
 using System.Threading;
+using Microsoft.Azure.CognitiveServices.Vision.CustomVision.Training;
-using Microsoft.Cognitive.CustomVision;
+using Microsoft.Azure.CognitiveServices.Vision.CustomVision.Prediction;

 namespace CustomVision.Sample
 {
     class Program
     {
-        private static List<MemoryStream> MbikesImages;
+        private static List<MemoryStream> hemlockImages;

-        private static List<MemoryStream> RbikesImages;
+        private static List<MemoryStream> japaneseCherryImages;

         private static MemoryStream testImage;

         static void Main(string[] args)
         {

-            // You can either add your training key here, pass it on the command line, or type it in when the program runs string trainingKey = GetTrainingKey("<your key here>", args);
+            // Add your training and prediction key from the settings page of the portal string trainingKey = "<add your training key here>";
+            string predictionKey = "<add your prediction key here>";

-            // Create the Api, passing in a credentials object that contains the training key TrainingApiCredentials trainingCredentials = new TrainingApiCredentials(trainingKey);
+            // Create the Api, passing in the training key

-            TrainingApi trainingApi = new TrainingApi(trainingCredentials);
+            TrainingApi trainingApi = new TrainingApi() { ApiKey = trainingKey };

         }

     }

+    internal class PredictionEndpointCredentials
+    {
+        private string predictionKey;

+        public PredictionEndpointCredentials(string predictionKey)
+        {
+            this.predictionKey = predictionKey;
         }
+    }

+    internal class TrainingApiCredentials
+    {
+        private string trainingKey;

+        public TrainingApiCredentials(string trainingKey)
+        {
+            this.trainingKey = trainingKey;
+        }
+    }
+}
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-### Step 2: Add code to validate and manage the training key
+### Step 2: Add the training and prediction key to the project.

-Create a method `GetTrainingKey()` with two parameters of `trainingKey`
-with a data type of string, and a second parameter of args with the data type
-of string, using the value from the trainingkey variable.
-The code can include control of flow logic to either use the key if it is already
-defined, or to prompt for the key should it be missing.
-Create the
-following code at the bottom of the cs file, underneath the } that is third from
-the bottom of the file.

-### Step 3: Add code to validate and manage the prediction key

-On Line 147, create a method `GetPredictionKey` with two parameters of `predictionKey`
-with a data type of string, and a second parameter of args with the data type
-of string, using the value from the predictionkey variable.
-The code can include control of flow logic to either use the key if it already
-defined, or to prompt for the key should it be missing.
-Add the
-following code at the bottom of the cs file, underneath the code you have just added
-for the training key in step 2.
+Add your training and prediction key from the customvision.ai website to the two variable `trainingKey` and `predictionKey` respectively.

-### Step 4: Create code that will upload images from the local disk
+### Step 3: Create code that will upload images from the local disk

 Create a method named `LoadImagesFromDisk()` that creates two variables named
 `MbikesImages` and `RbikesImages`.
 Each of thes variables should use the `GetFiles()`